 Red = Heubner; Orange = Anterior Choroidal; Purple = PCA; Blue = distal superior cerebellar artery visualized through reflux into the basilar.

-RAH pseudoaneuyrsm — a case of parenchymal hemorrhage from a RAH.
+RAH pseudoaneurysm — a case of parenchymal hemorrhage from a RAH.
 The CTA demonstrates a “spot sign” (red) which, within a hematoma, is strongly suggestive of source of bleeding (active or pseudoaneurysm).
 No delayed images were acquired, unfortunately.
 Angio (middle) demonstrates the aneurysm.
 Intraoperative angiogram (right) following aneurysm surgery.

-Stereo pairs of same case 1 week (top) and two weeks (bottom) following hemorrhage, demonstrating interval aneurysm growth — in fact showing an enlarging pseudoaneurysm in face of resolving hemorrohage.
+Stereo pairs of same case 1 week (top) and two weeks (bottom) following hemorrhage, demonstrating interval aneurysm growth — in fact showing an enlarging pseudoaneurysm in face of resolving hemorrhage.
 The patient was operated on after the second angiogram.

 Cortical branches and variations

 Naming scheme for cortical ACA branches — no educational endeavor is complete without a silly diagram like this.
 Extreme variability is the rule.
 As long as there is understanding of where the artery is going to, naming is a matter of semantics.
 Naming classifications are variable, this one is as reasonable as any other.

 Examples of variability are given below.

 No callosomarginal artery — medial hemispheric branches originating from a dominant pericallosal

 Dominant Callosomarginal Artery — same patient as with no callosomarginal, contralateral side